-“Our Field Studies Guide really made our trip.
+“Our Subject Expert really made our trip.
 Their insight into Iceland, knowledge of location, passion for geography, patience with the pupils really meant that the whole group got the most out of their trip.”

 Paul Smith, Bishop Justus CE School